algoim/algoim.github.io/index.md

 ## Prerequisites

 Many of the numerical algorithms implemented in Algoim are templated on the spatial dimension `N`, allowing one to develop numerical schemes for any number of spatial dimensions.
 To assist with this functionality, Algoim makes use of the open source C++ library [blitz++](https://github.com/blitzpp/blitz) for high-performance fixed-length vector arithmetic, though `template<typename T, int N> blitz::TinyVector<T,N>`.
-In order to use Algoim, [blitz++](https://github.com/blitzpp/blitz) should first be downloaded, configured for your compiler, and installed such that it can be found in the appropriate include directories, i.e., so that `#include <blitz/array.h>` resolves correctly.
+Therefore, **[blitz++](https://github.com/blitzpp/blitz) should first be downloaded, configured for your compiler, and installed** such that it can be found in the appropriate include directories, i.e., so that `#include <blitz/array.h>` resolves correctly.

 ## Installation

-Algoim is a header-only C++ library; except for small example/demonstration applications, all of the files are C++ `.hpp` header files.
-As such it requires minimal installation effort, simply download and configure so that the appropriate header driver can be found by your compiler when you include it in your C++ program, e.g., `#include "algoim/src/algoim_quad.hpp"`.
+Algoim is a header-only C++ library.
+Except for small example/demonstration applications, all of the files are C++ `.hpp` header files.
+As such, it requires minimal installation effort: simply download and configure so that the appropriate header driver can be found by your compiler when you include it in your C++ program, e.g., `#include "algoim/src/algoim_quad.hpp"`.

 ## High-Order Quadrature Algorithms for Implicitly Defined Domains